beercss/beercss/docs/INDEX.md

 ### HTML

-You can use this html to setup your project
+You can use this html to setup your project.
+See on [Codepen](https://codepen.io/leo-bnu/pen/yLKLPxj).

 ```html
 <html>